Method article for rigorous AI-accelerated research

 Failure mode What typically goes wrong Mitigation that preserves acceleration

 CR1.
-Engineering validation substitutes for explanation Passing suites become “evidence,” while assumptions and explanatory structure remain implicit.
-Make assumptions explicit in specs; require negative tests not derived from implementation; add “why this should work” notes and manually verify key claims.
+Engineering validation substitutes for explanation Passing suites become evidence while assumptions and explanatory structure remain implicit.
+Make assumptions explicit in specs, require negative tests not derived from implementation, and manually verify key claims.

 CR2.
 Superficial understanding of imported theory AI accelerates literature reconnaissance while hiding subtle constraints and caveats.
-Add theory checkpoints (toy formalizations, sanity derivations); require primary‑source verification for load‑bearing claims.
+Add theory checkpoints, toy formalizations, and primary-source verification for load-bearing claims.

 CR3.
-Premature design lock‑in Early functional prototypes create inertia and close the design space too soon.
-Keep modularity for cheap variants; record alternatives in decision logs; enforce an exploration budget before hardening.
+Premature design lock-in Early functional prototypes create inertia and close the design space too soon.
+Keep modularity for cheap variants, record alternatives in decision logs, and enforce an exploration budget before hardening.

 CR4.
 Hallucinated references and false authority Plausible citations, misattribution, or invented bibliographies contaminate writing.
-Treat citations as untrusted until verified; separate “candidate references” from curated bibliography; adopt a citation verification protocol.
+Treat citations as untrusted until verified, separate candidate references from curated bibliography, and adopt a citation verification protocol.

 CR5.
-Hidden technical debt and security risks Polished code includes brittle edges, weak error handling, or insecure patterns; tools amplify risk.
-Run static analysis, dependency scanning, and secret scanning; sandbox tool execution; require human approval for sensitive operations.
+Hidden technical debt and security risks Polished code includes brittle edges, weak error handling, or insecure patterns.
+Run static analysis, dependency scanning, and secret scanning.
+Sandbox tool execution and require human approval for sensitive operations.

 Table 3.
 Evaluation signals for AI-assisted research